cenchat/ember-attrs-validations/README.md

 # Ember Attrs Validations

 Gone are the days where you forgot to pass an attribute from a parent to a child component.
-This addon will throw an error *only* in your test runs whenever a required attribute is undefined.
+This addon will throw an error *only* in your test runs whenever a required attribute is undefined or its type is invalid.

 ## Compatibility